arvidle/video-process-mining-public/README.md

 ## Licenses

+This repository is licensed under the CC-BY 4.0 license as included in [LICENSE.txt](LICENSE.txt).

 We include OC_Sort under the terms of the MIT license.
 ByteTrack cannot be included directly here, because the implementation we used does not provide a suitable license.